wokast/RePrimAnd/docsrc/sphinx/installing.rst

 Installation
 ============

-The main target and devolpment platform is Linux, although the library code is not platform-specific and should also work on Macs.
+The main target and development platform is Linux, although the library code is not platform-specific and should also work on Macs.
 Windows and AIX are not supported.